History Timeline

 • Funding for Careers Etc. ends due to a reprioritization by the Department of Housing and Urban Development.
 Shelter Care aggressively fundraises to keep the program operating.

-• Reprioritized money from Careers Etc. is distributed equally among three local providers of housing for homeless.
+• Reprioritized money from Careers Etc. is distributed equally among three local providers of housing for the homeless.
 Shelter Care receives $33,000 to start a new Permanent Supportive Housing program for families who are chronically homeless.
 3 additional families are served with the funding.

 2015